ludobar99/cybersecurityProject/README.md

 Right click on the newly created DB -> SQL Editor -> New SQL Script Copy-Paste the SQL script in sqlScript.txt file -> Right click on the editor -> Execute -> Execute SQL Script

---- Now you are ready to populate databases and run the Java web application ---
+Now you are ready to populate databases and run the Java web application!

 # Testing environment